Alluxio/alluxio/docs/en/compute/Deep-Learning.md

 are associated with the mounting point so that the future accesses will not require credentials.

 Start the Alluxio-FUSE process.
-Create a folder `/mnt/fuse`, change its owner to the current user (`ec2-user` in this doc), and modify its permissions to allow read and write.
+Create a folder `/mnt/fuse`, change its owner to the current user (`ec2-user` in this example), and modify its permissions to allow read and write.

 ```bash
 $ sudo mkdir -p /mnt/fuse